 If you missed the installation last Fall, come listen to it indoors at the Olympic Sculpture Park for their Earth Day celebration on April 20th.
 I’ll be there from 11am – noon.
 Come stop by and say hi!

 This was the last official weekend of the project.
 Wednesday (halloween!) is the last official day.
-If we get enough sun (or bright clouds) we may get one more weekend of music.
 It will take a while to get all of the sites down, so you may still catch some of the sites in the next couple of weeks before they come down.
 Thought I’d share a few more listening photos…Saturday it rained quite a bit, but a few people braved the weather.
 Sunday we got lucky with a pretty decent day and a really great turn out!

 Wow, that was such an amazing week!
 On Wednesday I was so excited to see all of the people who came out for the installation’s first official day.
 It was such a treat to see so many people listening.
 My favorite memory is one woman sitting cross-legged on the fallen maple limb, meditating and listening to the fly feet!